The Scholarship System

 1. Handle the SAT or ACT Before Senior Year

-For high schoolers who don’t start their senior year until September, there is a SAT date in August that can also be suitable, but the ACT won’t be available again until September 9.
+For high schoolers who don’t start their senior year until September, there is an SAT date in August that can also be suitable.

 The SAT and ACT test schedules are the same nationwide.
 You can find more information at the links below: